Southwestern Athletic Conference baseball tournament: Championship series-era champions

-Note: Bishop College won the Northern Division outright in 1950 and 1951 but tied with Arkansas–Pine Bluff in 1949, facing them in a best-of-three series for the right to advance and play the Southern Division winner in a best-of-three series; Southern won the Southern Division in 1949 and 1950, and Texas College won it in 1951.
+Note: Bishop won the Northern Division outright in 1950 and 1951 but tied with Arkansas AM&N in 1949, facing them in a best-of-three series for the right to advance and play the Southern Division winner in a best-of-three series; Southern won the Southern Division outright in 1950, and Texas College won it outright in 1951 but tied with Southern in 1949, facing them in a playoff for the right to advance and play the Northern Division winner.

 Playoff-era champions

 Pete Goldsby Field of Baton Rouge, Louisiana: the most used existing venue for the SWAC Baseball Tournament during its playoff-era.